ADVISORY UKRAINE-CRISIS/G7 --POSSIBLE ONLY

 G7 FMs meet on sidelines of Munich Security Conference

+THIS LIVE EVENT HAS BEEN CANCELLED DUE TO OTHER NEWS.
+PLEASE MONITOR FOR AN EDIT.

-MUNICH - Germany's Annalena Baerbock will lead a meeting of foreign ministers from the Group of Seven industrialised nations on the sidelines of the Munich Security conference.
-Ministers are expected to discuss cooperation in dealing with Ukraine crisis.
+MUNICH - Germany's Annalena Baerbock leads a meeting of foreign ministers from the Group of Seven industrialised nations on the sidelines of the Munich Security conference.
+Ministers are expected to to have discussed cooperation in dealing with Ukraine crisis.

 SCHEDULE: